 Further information can be found on our English language requirements page.

 Months of entry

-The MA is based in the Department of Social Science which houses three prestigious, research intensive units.
-Together they provide a foundation for world-leading work in childhood studies, social work, social pedagogy, families and health-related studies with a strong professional dimension.
+The MA is based in UCL Social Science which houses five prestigious research-intensive units.
+Together they provide a foundation for world-leading work in childhood studies, social work, social pedagogy, and sociology of the family.

 Course contact details